gv20-therapeutics/antibody-in-pytorch/AIPT/Models/Beshnova2020/data/readme.md

-*These files have been copied from the DeepCAT repository: [https://github.com/s175573/DeepCAT/tree/master/TrainingData].
+*These files have been copied from the [DeepCAT repository](https://github.com/s175573/DeepCAT/tree/master/TrainingData).
 The authors' original comments follow.*

 The training data contains 4 files: